We’ve walked away from The War Zone

 We’re learning what to look for (i.e., how to spot evil) and what to do now, so we don’t wind up ensnared by another sociopath (or someone with a different personality disorder) in the future.
-Now is a good time to re-read Lisa Wolcott’s blog, “How to Spot—and Handle—a Sociopath,” especially the section on the red flags that tell you that you’re dealing with a dangerous person.
+Now is a good time to re-read Lisa Wolcott’s article, “How to Spot—and Handle—a Sociopath,” especially the section on the red flags that tell you that you’re dealing with a dangerous person.

 Digging and analyzing

 Peaceful Readers, we’ve talked about this before, but it deserves repeating.
 Sociopaths look really good to the casual observer.
 We have to become skilled at digging below the surface, paying very close attention, especially to our feelings.
 If someone leaves you feeling confused and unsettled, step back and analyze—carefully—what was said and done (and what wasn’t said and wasn’t done).
-Compare what you remember to the red flags listed in Lisa Wolcott’s blog.
+Compare what you remember to the red flags listed in Lisa Wolcott’s article.

 Diagnosis for evil